What is malaria?

 - Use flying-insect spray indoors around sleeping areas.

-- Avoid areas where malaria and mosquitoes are present if you are at higher risk (for example, if you are pregnant, very young, or very old).
+- Avoid areas where malaria and mosquitoes are present if you are at higher risk (for example, if you are pregnant, very young, very old, or have other health issues).

 Medicines to prevent malaria